Families and survivors of crimes and violence

 Charlotte Mecklenburg Police Department Homicide Family Group.
 An ongoing group open to adult homicide survivors providing a safe and understanding environment where experience, information, and emotional support can be shared.
 They meet uptown (with free parking) on the first Tuesday of each month in the early evening at the Charlotte Mecklenburg Police Department Headquarters, 601 East Trade Street.
 Attendees are allowed to park in the CMPD parking deck; it has an entrance on Davidson Street and on Fifth Street -- they will buzz you in.
 You may call to register or just show up; we suggest that you do call to confirm meeting times when the first Tuesday is near a holiday.
 Call a leader of the group at 704-336-2364 Mon-Fri 8:30am-5:00pm or another group leader at 704-336-6679 Mon-Fri 9-5; leave a messsage for a return call. http://charmeck.org/city/charlotte/cmpd/organization/investigative/violentcrimes/homicide-adw/pages/homicidesupportgroup.aspx (updated 05/12/2014) [report error]

 Mothers Against Drunk Driving (MADD-NC).
 MADD provides a variety of free support services for victims of impaired (alcohol, other drugs, and underage drinking) driving crashes as well as their parents, other relatives, friends, and concerned others.
+They are holding a special 5K walk to raise funds to support their programs; for details check their website and click Walk Like MADD in the Events list.
 They do not have a Mecklenburg County chapter or support group at this time; the NC office in Raleigh covers our local area.
-Email their office at firstname.lastname@example.org.
+Email their office at email@example.com.
 Call their office at 800-248-6233. http://www.madd.org/local-offices/nc (updated 05/01/2014) [report error]

 Didn't find what you want?